 - One presentation is chosen as the winner, and a student, parent, and teacher from that school receive an expense-paid trip to San Jose, Calif. for MTI’s annual scholarship awards banquet at the end of June.

 - Top three teams receive plaques.
-The first-place team also receives a $500 check at the banquet.
+The first-place team also receives a $1000 check at the banquet ($500 from MTI, and $500 from private benefactors).
 Second-place team wins $300, and third-place team wins $200.
 Their checks and plaques are delivered by mail.

-Contact MTI Communications Director Donna Maurillo for information on how to participate.
+Contact MTI Communications Director Donna Maurillo for more information on how to participate.